IETEAmritaChapter/IETE-AmritaSF-Website/src/app/blogs/README.md

 ## How to add blogs

 Steps on making a new blog post
-1. Create a new folder Under public/Blogs
+1. Create a new folder under public/Blogs
 2. Add all the relevant images gif within that particular folder
 3. Create a content.md file inside this folder (this is the main file)
 4. Copy the following meta data and modify based upon your content: